Restaurant Food Waste Reduction Data Model (Multilocation restaurant chain)

 Chosen metrics

-For this example case I recommend to use below metrics:
+For this case I recommend to use below metrics:

 1. Core KPI (Outcome)% Waste of Purchased Inventory items.